Behlul10/vision-mapper/README.md

 - Modern Chromium-based browser for best MediaPipe WASM support.

 ## Running the Vite Apps
 Each Vite project is isolated.
-Install and run them independently:
+Install and run them independently (see the per-directory READMEs for details):

 ```bash
 cd mp-test           # or mp-pipeline-remake